Ebetsu Kofun Cluster: Overview

 The site is located at the northwest end of the Nopporo Hills that rise from the Ishikari Plain, at an altitude of 18 m, on the right bank of what was once the Seta Toyohira River, which empties into the Ishikari.
 It was discovered in 1931 by an elementary school teacher Gotō Juichi, the term Gotō Site (後藤遺跡) is also used to refer not only to this series of "Hokkaidō-style kofun" (「北海道式古墳」), as he called them, but also to the nearby Jōmon and Zoku-Jōmon remains.
-The 1931 archaeological excavations uncovered sixteen burials, grave goods including blades (kenugigata-tō, warabite-tō, shō-tō, and tōsu), magatama, earrings, and earthernware spindle whorls.
+The 1931 archaeological excavations uncovered sixteen burials, grave goods including blades (kenugigata-tō, warabite-tō, shō-tō, and tōsu), magatama, earrings, and earthenware spindle whorls.
 Subsequently, the burial mounds were indistinct.

 In 1980 the site was investigated again in connection with a highway construction project.
-Of the burials previously excavated, other than for Mound 15, only the existence of the surrounding ditches could be confirmed, with all trace of the central arrangements for burial lost.
-In total, twenty-one burials were recorded, including those previously excavated; while Mounds 3, 4, and 5 were lost to construction of the Ebetsu Interchange on Hokkaidō Highway 110, the remaining eighteen have since been jointly designated an Historic Site.
+Of the burials previously excavated, except for Mound 15, only the existence of the surrounding ditches could be confirmed, with all trace of the central arrangements for burial lost.
+In total, twenty-one burials were recorded, including those previously excavated; while Mounds 3, 4, and 5 were lost to construction of the Ebetsu Interchange on Hokkaidō Highway 110, the remaining eighteen have since been jointly designated a Historic Site.
 The surrounding ditches, with a depth of 50 cm or more, take the shape of a circle, oval, or horseshoe, and include large (8–10 m in diameter), medium (5–7 m), and small (up to 5 m) examples, those of a medium size being most numerous.
-As documented by the original excavator, the low circular burial mounds thereby enclosed had a diameter of 3–10 m and rose to a height of 0.3–1 m.The original heights are likely higher, but have since been eroded by wind and rain.
+As documented by the original excavator, the low circular burial mounds thereby enclosed had a diameter of 3–10 m and rose to a height of 0.3–1 m.
+The original heights are likely higher, but have since been eroded by wind and rain.

 In the centre of Mound 15, 7 × 5 m and surrounded by a horseshoe-shaped ditch, is a shallow depression, 211 × 74 cm and with a depth of 12 cm, which, from the impressions around the edges, appears to have been once occupied by a wooden casket.
 Artefacts recovered from the various surrounding ditches include Haji ware, Sue ware, iron arrowheads, plough tips, and earthen spindle whorls, and, from Mound 15, a red Sue ware cup with a pair of handles and a Haji ware vessel black inside, from the ditch, and from the central area, teeth, the remains of a skull, and an iron artefact that is perhaps part of the hilt of a warabite-tō.
 The circular ditch of Mound 1 is 10 m in diameter and 2 m deep; though disturbed and only the location of the mound is known, part of an iron sword was found from the central area, while an iron plough tip was found in the surrounding ditch.
 Based on the artifacts discovered, the Ebetsu Tomb Group is believed to have been built between the 7th and 9th centuries.